 More information for students’ unions or representatives can be found in ‘Regulatory Advice 6: Good practice advice on the preparation of access and participation plans for 2019-20’.

 Students who started their higher education course in 2018-19 or earlier will be covered by their provider’s access agreement approved by the Director for Fair Access.

-These agreements will continue to be regulated by the OfS and there’s a searchable database of all access agreements currently in force
+These agreements will continue to be regulated by the OfS and there’s a database of all access agreements currently in force

 Describe your experience of using this website